luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

 Also, if the class/namespace has the same name as the file, it's automagically "export default"

         var moduleNode:Module = .getParent(Module)
-        if .statement.constructor in [ClassDeclaration,NamespaceDeclaration] and moduleNode.fileInfo.basename is .statement.name
+        if .specific.constructor in [ClassDeclaration,NamespaceDeclaration] and moduleNode.fileInfo.base is .specific.name
             .adjectives.push 'export','default'

-        if .statement.hasAdjective('export') and .statement.hasAdjective('default')
+        if .hasAdjective('export') and .hasAdjective('default')
-            if moduleNode.exportDefault, .throwError "only one 'export default' can be defined" moduleNode.exportDefault = .statement
+            if moduleNode.exportDefault, .throwError "only one 'export default' can be defined" moduleNode.exportDefault = .specific

 ### Append to class ASTBase